Coastal GasLink pipeline: Controversy

 The project and the protests exposed divisions within the Wetʼsuwetʼen and Mohawk First Nations.
 The hereditary chiefs of the Wetʼsuwetʼen opposed the project, while the elected band councils supported it, leading to a call for "a cohesive voice".
-The railroad blockade by the Tyendinaga Mohawks in February 2020 was not organized by the band leadership, while the Haudenosaunee Confederacy external relations committee issued a statement condemning the "RCMP Invasion".
+The railway blockade by the Tyendinaga Mohawks in February 2020 was not organized by the band leadership, while the Haudenosaunee Confederacy external relations committee issued a statement condemning the "RCMP invasion".
 The hereditary chiefs travelled to the various Mohawk communities to give thanks for their support but met with a third organization, the Mohawk Nation, a separate form of government comprising the various Mohawk communities in Canada and the United States.
-Grand Chief Serge Otsi Simon of the Kanesatake Mohawk First Nation called on protesters to end the rail blockades as a show of good faith.
+Grand Chief Serge Otsi Simon of the Kanesatake Mohawk First Nation called on protesters to end the railway blockades as a show of good faith.
 "Bringing down the blockades doesn't mean that you surrender.
 It doesn't mean we're going to lay down and let them kick us around.
 No, it would show compassion.
 I'm simply pleading with the protesters ...
 Have you made your point yet?
 Has the government and industry understood?
 I think they did."
 The next day, Simon disavowed his comments after reserve residents barred him from the band council office.
-Columnist John Ivison suggested that the situation highlights a need to move on a legislative framework for restructuring authority between the elected councils mandated by the Indian Act and traditional hereditary governments.
+Columnist John Ivison suggested that the situation highlighted a need to move on a legislative framework for restructuring authority between the elected councils mandated by the Indian Act and traditional hereditary governments.

 Project history

 Consultations

 Consultation with local band councils was held as part of the planning and environmental review process between 2012 and 2014.
-As a result of the 1997 Delgamuukw v British Columbia court case of the Gitxsan and Wet'suwet'en peoples, comprehensive consultations with hereditary chiefs are also required for major projects in traditional lands.
-During consultations, the Office of the Wet'suwet'en proposed alternative routes for the pipeline through areas that had already been disturbed by other infrastructure projects.
+As a result of the 1997 Delgamuukw v British Columbia court case of the Gitxsan and Wetʼsuwetʼen peoples, comprehensive consultations with hereditary chiefs are also required for major projects in traditional lands.
+During consultations, the Office of the Wetʼsuwetʼen proposed alternative routes for the pipeline through areas that had already been disturbed by other infrastructure projects.
 These routes were rejected by Coastal GasLink on August 21, 2014 in a letter that stated that the routes were unsuitable for a pipeline of the proposed diameter, closer to urban communities, and would extend development time by requiring consultation with four additional First Nations.
 On January 27, Coastal GasLink president David Pfeiffer stated that the current route was the most technically viable and minimized impact to the environment.
 On February 14, 2020, Coastal GasLink released a 2014 letter in which Coastal GasLink proposed an alternate route called the Morice River North Alternate that would have moved the project three to five kilometres north of the present route, but it went unanswered by the office of the Wetʼsuwetʼen hereditary chiefs.
-According to Coastal GasLink, the company has held over 120 meetings with the hereditary chiefs since 2012 and over 1,300 phone calls and emails, but they have nonetheless been unable to agree on a route for the pipeline.
+According to Coastal GasLink, the company held over 120 meetings with the hereditary chiefs between 2012 and 2019 and over 1,300 phone calls and emails, but they have nonetheless been unable to agree on a route for the pipeline.